Topological category

-In category theory, a discipline in mathematics, the notion of topological category has a number of different, inequivalent definitions.

-In one approach, a topological category is a category that is enriched over the category of compactly generated Hausdorff spaces.
+In category theory, a discipline in mathematics, a topological category is a category that is enriched over the category of compactly generated Hausdorff spaces.
 They can be used as a foundation for higher category theory, where they can play the role of ($\infty$,1)-categories.
 An important example of a topological category in this sense is given by the category of CW complexes, where each set Hom(X,Y) of continuous maps from X to Y is equipped with the compact-open topology.